Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 According to the Drug Enforcement Administration’s (DEA) Chicago Field Division, many of the elements that make this massive metropolis so successful, such as its legitimate trade and vast infrastructure, have also allowed drugs to flow freely, creating a devastating storm that’s trapping hundreds of thousands in addiction.

-But Illinois lawmakers and recovery advocates are committed to making a better tomorrow for communities through the state affected by substance use disorder.
+But Illinois lawmakers and recovery advocates are committed to making a better tomorrow for communities across the state affected by substance use disorder.
 On the front lines leading that charge are the state’s Certified Alcohol and Other Drug Counselors (CADC).

 Old School Helpline Resources and Cutting Edge Outreach Programs Combine to Save Lives in Cook County and Beyond

-chicago's homelessThe Illinois Department of Human Services’ Illinois Helpline serves as a free statewide resource … the Cook County Public Health Department has partnered with a large number of law enforcement agencies and community-based organizations, including public libraries, to make Narcan widely available in public places throughout the county … and just recently, the 9-1-1 system began staffing mental health professionals as part of Chicago’s Crisis Assistance Response and Engagement (CARE) program.
+The Illinois Department of Human Services’ Illinois Helpline serves as a free statewide resource.
+The Cook County Public Health Department has partnered with numerous law enforcement agencies and community-based organizations, including public libraries, to make Narcan widely available in public places throughout the county.
+Just recently, the 9-1-1 system began staffing mental health professionals as part of Chicago’s Crisis Assistance Response and Engagement (CARE) program.
 CARE’s Opioid Response Teams provide follow-ups with individuals who suffered a non-fatal opioid overdose.

 Illinois’ network of substance abuse recovery programs and services is vast and growing, providing aspiring substance abuse counselors like you with exciting opportunities to become part of the state’s solution to the disease of drug addiction.